An algebraic model for rational torus-equivariant spectra: Overview

 \subsection{Equivariant cohomology theories}

 Non-equivariantly, rational stable homotopy theory is very simple: the homotopy category of rational spectra is equivalent to the category of graded rational vector spaces, and all cohomology theories are ordinary in the sense that they are naturally equivalent to ordinary cohomology with coefficients in a graded vector space.
-The first author has conjectured \cite{gqsurvey} that for each compact Lie group $G$, there is an abelian category $\cA (G)$, so that the homotopy category of rational $G$-spectra is equivalent to the homotopy category of differential graded objects of $\cA (G)$:
+The first author has conjectured \cite{gqsurvey} that for each compact Lie group $G$, there is an abelian category $\cA (G)$, so that the homotopy category of rational $G$-spectra is equivalent to its derived category $D(\cA (G))$, i.e., to the homotopy category of the category $d\cA(G)$ consisting of differential graded objects of $\cA (G)$:

-In general terms, the objects of $\cA (G)$ are sheaves of graded modules with additional structure over the space of closed subgroups of $G$, with the fibre over $H$ giving information about the $H$-fixed points.
+In general terms, the objects of $\cA (G)$ are sheaves of graded modules with additional structure over the space of closed subgroups of $G$, with the fibre over $H$ giving information about the geometric $H$-fixed points.
 The conjecture describes various properties of $\cA (G)$, and in particular asserts that its injective dimension is equal to the rank of $G$.
-According to the conjecture one may therefore expect to make complete calculations in rational equivariant stable homotopy theory, and one can classify cohomology theories.
+According to the conjecture one may therefore expect to make complete calculations in rational equivariant stable homotopy theory, and to classify cohomology theories.
 Indeed, one can construct a cohomology theory by writing down a differential graded object in $\cA (G)$: this is how $SO(2)$-equivariant elliptic cohomology was constructed in \cite{ellT}, and it is hoped to construct cohomology theories associated to generic curves of higher genus in a similar way using the results of this paper.

-The conjecture is elementary for finite groups, where $\cA (G)=\prod_{(H)}\mbox{$\Q W_G(H)$-mod}$ \cite{Tate}, where the product is over conjugacy classes of subgroups $H$ and $W_G(H)=N_G(H)/H$.
+The conjecture is elementary for finite groups, where $\cA (G)=\prod_{(H)}\mbox{$\Q W_G(H)$-mod}$ \cite[Theorems A.7, A.8, A.9]{Tate}, where the product is over conjugacy classes of subgroups $H$ and $W_G(H)=N_G(H)/H$.
 This means that any cohomology theory is again ordinary in the sense that it is a sum over conjugacy classes $(H)$ of ordinary cohomology of the $H$-fixed points with coefficients in a graded $\Q W_G(H)$-module.
 The conjecture has been proved for the rank 1 groups $G=SO(2), O(2), SO(3)$ in \cite{s1q, o2q, so3q}, where $\cA (G)$ is more complicated.
 It is natural to go on to conjecture that the equivalence comes from a Quillen equivalence